Shaggy (musician): Early life

 Shaggy during his military service with the United States Marine Corps.

 Orville Richard Burrell was born on October 22, 1968, in Kingston.
 At the age of 18, he moved to New York City with his mother.

 Burrell enlisted in the United States Marine Corps on April 12, 1988 and obtained the MOS 0811 (Field Artillery Cannon Crewman).
 He served with a Field Artillery Battery in the 10th Marine Regiment during the Persian Gulf War.
-Discharged on May 4, 1992, the highest rank he achieved was lance corporal, although he was reduced in rank twice.
+Discharged on May 4, 1992, the highest rank he achieved was Lance Corporal, although he was reduced in rank twice.
 Burrell perfected his signature "toasting" voice while he was in the Marine Corps.

 Career

 1990s

-Shaggy decided to pursue his music career and his first hit in 1993, "Oh Carolina", was a dancehall re-make of a ska hit by the Folkes Brothers, which appeared in the film Sliver.
+Shaggy decided to pursue his music career and his first hit in 1993, "Oh Carolina", was a dancehall remake of a ska hit by the Folkes Brothers, which appeared in the film Sliver.
 The same year, Shaggy appeared on Kenny Dope's hip hop album The Unreleased Project.
 He worked together with producers such as Sting International, Don One, Lloyd 'Spiderman' Campbell, Robert Livingston and Frankie Cutlass on the Maxi-Single title "Nice and Lovely" Hip Hop Remix.
 He had further big hits, including "Boombastic" in 1995, the theme tune of a popular Levi's commercial, and sang with Maxi Priest on his Top 20 hit from 1996, "That Girl".

 Hot Shot (2000)

 In 1999, Shaggy was dropped by Virgin, who felt he was unlikely to release another song as successful as 1995's "Boombastic".
 He would sign with MCA Records to release the album Hot Shot, the following year.
 The album featured the smash hit singles "It Wasn't Me" and "Angel", the latter of which was built around two song samples – Chip Taylor's song "Angel of the Morning" (which released by Merrilee Rush in 1968 and covered in 1981 by Juice Newton), and The Steve Miller Band's 1973 hit "The Joker".
-Both songs topped the Billboard Hot 100 and saw similar success worldwide, reaching number one in the UK, Ireland, Scotland and France, among others.
+Both songs topped the Billboard Hot 100 and saw similar success worldwide, reaching number one in the UK, Ireland, and France, among others.
 Female artist Lady Saw (aka Marion Hall) did an answer record to It Wasn't Me ("Son of a Bit@h") that also saw chart action.
 Hot Shot debuted at number one on the Billboard 200, and would go on to be certified 8× platinum by the Recording Industry Association of America (RIAA), as well as achieving platinum or multi-platinum status in a number of other countries, and ranking as the second most successful album of 2001 on the Billboard Year-End charts.

 In 2001 Shaggy was selected to perform with Rayvon and Rikrok at Michael Jackson's 30th anniversary, performing the songs "Angel" and "It Wasn't Me" from Hot Shot.